ohmae/touch-icon-extractor/README.md

 You need to use the same cookie in WebView and HTTP session of this library.
 For example, to use the same session as WebView in an Android application,

-For the default HTTP client using HttpUrlConnection, implement CookieHanlder.
+For the default HTTP client using HttpUrlConnection, implement CookieHandler.

 ```kotlin
 object WebViewCookieHandler : CookieHandler {